hfiel/hfiel.github.io/wiki/ml/rocm_radeon_rx_6700xt.md

 Desired goals:

- - All inside a container (to avoid messing with the native OS versions)
+ - As much as possible inside a container (to avoid messing with the native OS versions)
+ - ROCm 6
  - PyTorch 2.4
  - Jupyter notebook 7.2

-Both programs should be running using the GPU.
+All programs should be running using the GPU.

+Please note: in order to use ROCm inside docker containers, the ROCm kernel has to be deployed inside the host system.

 ## First steps